 Things to Consider in Choosing a Pattern

-When it comes to choosing a pattern for concrete stamping a pool deck overlay, it is important to choose something that would be appropriate for its use.
+When it comes to choosing a concrete pool deck pattern for concrete overlay stamping, it is important to choose something that would be appropriate for its use.
 Here are factors you need to put into deep thought:

 - The texture of the pattern should provide enough traction to prevent slips and falls but smooth enough to be comfortable for bare feet.

 - The pattern should be easy to clean and maintain